Universal inversion formulas for recovering a function from spherical means: Introduction

 \item If $n$ is odd, then

 \end{enumerate} Here $\nu_x$, $\nabla_{x_0}$, $\rmd S$, and $\DD_r$ are as in Theorem~\ref{thm:even}. \end{theorem}

 \begin{proof} See Section \ref{sec:ell}. \end{proof}

-Since $\K_\Om f = 0$, Equations \req{even-b} and \req{odd-b} provide alternative exact inversion formulas for elliptical domains.
-We omit formulating separate statements.
-Further, by taking limits one can easily establish exact inversion formulas like \req{inv-ell-even} and \req{inv-ell-odd} for certain unbounded domains, such as for elliptical cylinders.
-We again omit formulating such generalizations.
+By taking limits one can easily establish exact inversion formulas like \req{inv-ell-even-a}--\req{inv-ell-odd-b} for certain unbounded domains, such as for elliptical cylinders.
+We omit formulating such generalizations.
+Further, it would be interesting so find further domains $\Omega$, where the integral operator $\K_\Om$ can be shown to vanish.
+Such an investigation, however, is beyond the scope of this paper.